mananvernekar07/Java-Programming/README.md

 Question 2 = Write a program to calculate CGPA using marks of three subjects(out of 100) in Java

-Question 3 = Write a program that asks user to enter their name and greets them with "Hello <name>, have a good day" text in Java
+Question 3 = Write a program that asks user to enter their name and greets them with "Hello -name-, have a good day" text in Java

 Question 4 = Write a program to convert Kilometers into Miles in Java